5G bands cheat sheet: Verizon vs AT&T vs Sprint vs T-Mobile vs World

 USA vs World

-In stark contrast, European countries have all placed their bets on mid-band 5G roll-out.
-This has allowed many of those countries to have meaningful coverage far exceeding that in the US from the very launch of the service in the first half of 2019.
+This has allowed many of those European countries to have meaningful coverage far exceeding that in the US from the very launch of the service in the first half of 2019.
 Using low- and mid-bands will also allow some European countries like Switzerland and Austria to have a full, nation-wide 5G coverage faster, but they will not benefit from the blazing fast speeds offered by mmWave.